Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Introduction

 \section{Introduction}

 Large Reasoning Models (LRMs) have demonstrated remarkable capabilities on complex reasoning tasks such as mathematics \citep{guo2025deepseek,jaech2024openai,ahn2024large}.
-However, they also exhibit a range of misbehaviors that reveal the limitations of their capabilities \citep{kalai2025languagemodelshallucinate,yao2025reasoningmodelspronehallucination,sun2025detection,zhang2024understanding}.
-In particular, when confronted with hard questions, LRMs may fall into repetitive looping until the context length is exhausted \citep{zhou2025gsm,chen2025towards}.
-Such a response paradigm not only fails to produce a correct answer but also wastes computational resources \citep{peng2025revisiting,pu2025thoughtterminator,chen2024not}, leaving users waiting a long time with no meaningful outcome.
+However, when confronted with hard questions, they frequently exhibit unproductive reasoning, manifested as repetitive looping or error accumulation until context limits are exhausted \citep{zhou2025gsm,chen2025towards,yao2025understanding,mukherjee2025premise} (as shown in \autoref{app:output}).

-This phenomenon highlights a fundamental issue: \textbf{\textit{current answering paradigms of LRMs overlook the relationship between questions and their capability boundaries.}} For questions beyond their capability boundary, LRMs still struggle to produce a wrong answer, often engaging in unproductive long reasoning manifested as repetitive looping or error accumulation \citep{yao2025understanding,mukherjee2025premise} (shown in \autoref{app:output}), which undermines both response efficiency and reliability.
-Therefore, it is crucial to identify questions beyond capability boundaries, and to explicitly acknowledge the inability to solve them.
-This importance has also been recognized by the broader AI community, as exemplified by the praise for GPT-5's ability to appropriately say ``I don’t know.''\footnote{\url{https://x.com/koltregaskes/status/1957474061153436094}}
+This phenomenon suggests an important limitation of current answering paradigms: they often fail to account for the fact that some questions are likely to fall beyond the model's \emph{operational capability boundary} under a fixed evaluation setup, leading to long yet ultimately unproductive reasoning traces.
+If such cases can be identified early, reasoning could become more reliable and efficient: instead of continuing low-value deliberation, the model may abstain from full reasoning and provide a concise partial approach.

-Existing approaches to exploring capability boundaries are mainly conducted from an external perspective, for example, by constructing increasingly challenging benchmarks such as Humanity's Last Exam (HLE) \citep{phan2025humanity}, or by designing real-time routers that quickly estimate question difficulty and assign harder questions to more capable models \citep{openai2025gpt5}.
-However, little work has investigated capability boundaries from the model’s internal perspective, namely \textbf{\textit{self-awareness of capability boundaries}}, which is particularly meaningful for understanding reasoning mechanism and for further improving reliability and efficiency.
+Existing approaches to studying reasoning limits have primarily taken an external perspective, for example by constructing increasingly challenging benchmarks such as Humanity's Last Exam (HLE) \citep{phan2025humanity}, or by designing real-time routers that estimate question difficulty and route harder questions to more capable models \citep{openai2025gpt5}.
+In contrast, relatively little work has examined whether such limits are reflected in the model's internal signals, despite the importance of this question for both understanding reasoning behavior and further improving reliability and efficiency at test time.